HIIgor/match_certs_migration/README.md

 As match has stored the cert and p12 files in the git repo, and they are named with the cert_id, the action will check out all the branches and copy all the certs to a tmp dirctory, fetch all the certificates on the developer account and choose a suitable cert, get the cert and p12 files from the all certs tmp directory and then commit them to your cert git repo.
 That's it.

+### Todo
+Check that wether the cert alreadly exists in the git repo before fetch all the certs.